umdbrett/INST-377/git/README.md

 1. On your Git repo page, click "Clone or Download".
 2. Copy the address.
 If you have not set your SSH key (or if you don't know what SSH means), copy the address that starts with `https://`.
 3. Open a terminal (on Macs, it is the "Terminal" app, and on Windows, it is the "Git Shell" app), and go to a folder where you want to locate your Git repo's files.
+Note that if your folder name has a space in it, you need to wrap it with single quotes.
 In order to move to a designated folder, you need to use Linux commands.
 For example:

 	```
 	# list files in the current directory